brianglass/anastasis/files/thursday_matins5.md

 Ode 5.
 Irmos.

-To you, clothed with light as a garment, I rise early and cry out, Â‘Enlighten my darkened soul, O Christ, for you alone are compassionateÂ’
+To you, clothed with light as a garment, I rise early and cry out, ‘Enlighten my darkened soul, O Christ, for you alone are compassionate’

 . ****

 Troparia.

-The SpiritÂ’s orators, the wise Apostles, in the upper room received the holy Spirit in the form of fire when it came fearsomely upon them.
+The Spirit’s orators, the wise Apostles, in the upper room received the holy Spirit in the form of fire when it came fearsomely upon them.

 Christ sent you out as chosen arrows to smash the arrows of wickedness.
 Therefore heal me, who have been wounded by the arrows of the enemy.